Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Additional Analyses for the CDPHE Case Study

-\ \\ We further examine if there are systematic differences in counties chosen for investigations by CDPHE and \texttt{TLGRF}.
-We also investigate what types of counties are most frequently misclassified by the CDPHE and \texttt{TLGRF}, respectively.
+\ \\ We further examine if there are systematic differences in counties chosen for investigations by CDPHE and \texttt{TLRF}.
+We also investigate what types of counties are most frequently misclassified by the CDPHE and \texttt{TLRF}, respectively.

-First, we compare CDPHE to \texttt{TLGRF}'s performance in the more populous counties in Table \ref{tab:population_binary_appendix}.
-We observe that both the CDPHE and \texttt{TLGRF} exhibit higher PPV and F1 Scores in this analysis when we focus on the more populous subset of counties in Colorado.
-However, \texttt{TLGRF} still consistently outperforms CDPHE across all subsets and metrics.
+First, we compare CDPHE to \texttt{TLRF}'s performance in the more populous counties in Table \ref{tab:population_binary_appendix}.
+We observe that both the CDPHE and \texttt{TLRF} exhibit higher PPV and F1 Scores in this analysis when we focus on the more populous subset of counties in Colorado.
+However, \texttt{TLRF} still consistently outperforms CDPHE across all subsets and metrics.
 We provide an intuitive explanation behind this.
-As we explained \S\ref{CS}, the \texttt{TLGRF} decision criterion is implicitly weighted by the population of counties as it prioritizes counties with high current reported incident case numbers.
-Therefore the \texttt{TLGRF} algorithm is inherently capturing CDPHE's investigation prioritization of outbreaks in more populous counties, but in a more targeted manner.\\
+As we explained \S\ref{CS}, the \texttt{TLRF} decision criterion is implicitly weighted by the population of counties as it prioritizes counties with high current reported incident case numbers.
+Therefore, the \texttt{TLRF} algorithm is inherently capturing CDPHE's investigation prioritization of outbreaks in more populous counties, but in a more targeted manner.\\

-Finally, Tables \ref{tab:CDPHE_Correct_Incorrect_Overall_rev1} and \ref{tab:TLGRF_Correct_Incorrect_Overall_rev1} present the summary statistics of counties most frequently misclassified by CDPHE and \texttt{TLGRF}, respectively.
-Notably, our investigation reveals significant overlap in the commonly misclassified counties by CDPHE and \texttt{TLGRF}.
+Finally, Tables \ref{tab:CDPHE_Correct_Incorrect_Overall_rev1} and \ref{tab:TLGRF_Correct_Incorrect_Overall_rev1} present the summary statistics of counties most frequently misclassified by CDPHE and \texttt{TLRF}, respectively.
+Notably, our investigation reveals significant overlap in the commonly misclassified counties by CDPHE and \texttt{TLRF}.
 Specifically, the most frequently misclassified counties, on average, exhibit a lower total population size and other notable census statistics (e.g., individuals facing poverty, unemployment, or disabilities) in comparison to the state average.
-These findings suggest that CDPHE and \texttt{TLGRF} share similar empirical patterns in terms of their investigation priorities.
+These findings suggest that CDPHE and \texttt{TLRF} share similar empirical patterns in terms of their investigation priorities.